chenhaiteng/chenhaiteng.github.io/_posts/2021-07-20-go-through-swift-result -builders.markdown

 ```
 It can be compiled successfully on both macOS 11, iOS 14, and earlier version.

+#### Other implementatino details
+At this point, GradientBuilder is complete.
+But there are some details worth discussing.

+### Conclusion

+Let's summarize a list of how to customize the resultbuilder:

+1. Declaring a type with @resultbuilder.
+	1. the type might be Class, Structure, or Enum.
+2. Create buildBlock(\_:)
+	1. the basic form of buildBlock would be buildBlock(\_: Component...) -> Component
+	2. It can also be various overloaded functions, such as builcBlock(\_:C1) -> C, builcBlock(\_:C1, \_:C2) -> C, builcBlock(\_:C1, \_:C2, \_:C3) -> C ...
+	3. Considering what type of Component should be; normally, it would be better to define Component as Array<E> where E might be a input type of buildExpression(\_:).
+3. To support various input types, implement buildExpression(\_: Expression) -> Component
+4. To support different output types, implement buildFinalResult(\_: Component) -> FinalResult
+5. Ensure buildExpression -> buildBlock -> buildFinalResult works correctly.
+6. To support conditional statement, implement buildEither(first:), buildEither(second:) and buildOptional(\_:)
+	1. check that buildOptional(\_:) deal with null input correctly.
+7. To support for-loop, implement buildArray(\_:)
+8. To support availablity checking, implement buildLimitedAvailability(_: Component) -> Component
+	1. Check if type should be erased in buildLimitedAvailability.
+If its need erase the type, the [type erasure](https://www.donnywals.com/understanding-type-erasure-in-swift/) might be helpful.

 <!-- TODO -->
 <!-- 2.
 Enum/Class/Structure on result builder -->